MISTER SIZE 64mm Condoms

 ON Extra Large 57mm 190mm 0.070mm Latex Silicone lube; non-flavoured Smooth

 Men with a penis girth of 121mm or higher need a large or extra large condom.
-You can still use a regular size condom with a nominal width of 54mm if you like a snugger fit or if you want to use a snugger condom occasionally to delay ejaculation.
+You can still use a regular size condom with a nominal width of 54mm if you like a snugger fit or if you want to use a snugger condom occasionally.

 If you have a penis girth higher than 135mm, a large size condom may be too small for you and you should buy an extra-large size.